nyorain/vpp/README.md

 while(true) renderer.renderBlock();
 ```````````````````````

-The example above does bascially picture the structure of a simple vulkan app using vpp.
+The example above does basically picture the structure of a simple vulkan app using vpp.
 If you would rewrite this using just plain vulkan calls, it would have probably
 more than 10x the size of this.

 ### Two Step Initialization
-vpp was mainly built for high-perfomance vulkan apps therefore it abstracts the vulkan api while still
+vpp was mainly built for high-performance vulkan apps therefore it abstracts the vulkan api while still
 making use of its explicitness.
 One of the main concepts of vpp is two step initialization which can
 bring huge performance gains in comparison to naive-written vulkan or opengl apps.